SandAgain/story-maker/readme.md

 ```

 ## Making more complex stories
-We can make branching paths to multiple endings
+We can make branching paths to multiple endings!

 ```js
 const myStory = new story({